Black Lives Matter leader calls Bill de Blasio's vaccine mandate 'modern day freedom papers'

 Newsome also accused De Blasio of failing "to protect New York’s most vulnerable" throughout the COVID-19 pandemic, adding that the "social distancing and mask requirements resulted in Black New Yorkers being brutalized and arrested while their White neighbors received masks and refreshments."

 "The vaccination mandates infringe upon the civil liberties of the Black community," Newsome claimed.
 "It’s more than where we can dine or enjoy entertainment, it will result in loss of income.
-As of Monday, September 27, Black healthcare workers and educators will lose their jobs."
+As of Monday, September 27, Black health care workers and educators will lose their jobs."

-According to Newsome, De Blasio was "fully aware of the hesitancy and distrust people of African descent have about vaccination and their interactions with government and law enforcement," yet he still "chose to disenfranchise and force the very people who elected him into poverty and second class citizenship."
+According to Newsome, De Blasio was "fully aware of the hesitancy and distrust people of African descent have about vaccination and their interactions with government and law enforcement," yet he still "chose to disenfranchise and force the very people who elected him into poverty and second-class citizenship."

 Newsome vowed to prevent the vaccine mandate from being used as "a free pass to racism" and said that Black Lives Matter Greater NY plans to "demonstrate" until the vaccine mandate is "abolished."